-At Trackers Forest School, academic subjects are always taught using real experiences in the outdoors.
+At Portland Forest School, academic subjects are always taught using real experiences in the outdoors.
 We use state standards as a starting point and go beyond them with practical, hands-on curriculum.
 Geometry and mathematics are taught through carpentry, navigation, or doing a statistical analysis of animal populations.
 Reading and writing development continues through intensive natural history research and self-directed learning projects.
 History and prehistory can be a journey through sociology and evolutionary biology.

 Our middle school students grow into articulate and thoughtful researchers able to delve into any topic they choose.
 Middle school level skills include:

 - The ability to research, plot, and implement interdisciplinary study projects.